 Greater operational support in the face of 21st century crime challenges

-The last decade has seen the scale of terrorism expand and many new Internet-facilitated crimes emerge.
-INTERPOL has kept pace with these changes through the creation of the 24-hour Command and Coordination Centre and the deployment of more than 170 specialized teams to assist member countries dealing with terrorist incidents, urgent crises, large-scale events and identifying victims of disasters, notably the Asian tsunami.
+Recent years have seen the scale of terrorism expand and many new Internet-facilitated crimes emerge.
+INTERPOL kept pace with these changes through the creation of the 24-hour Command and Coordination Centre and the deployment of more than 170 specialized teams to assist member countries dealing with terrorist incidents, urgent crises, large-scale events and identifying victims of disasters, notably the Asian tsunami.
 Operationally stronger, INTERPOL has conducted highly successful international operations targeting child sex abusers, dangerous fugitives and war criminals, and has supported major investigations into transnational organized crime groups.

-Since becoming Secretary General, Mr Noble has visited all 190 member countries to hear first-hand the concerns of Heads of NCBs as well as senior government and police officials.
-He has overseen a period of unprecedented growth at INTERPOL, with close to 90 nationalities represented at the General Secretariat and offices worldwide.
-Within the last decade, the Organization has opened additional Regional Bureaus and liaison offices at the United Nations and the European Union, and pursued greater engagement with the African Union, Association of Southeast Asian Nations, Commonwealth of Independent States, Organization of American States and other regional bodies.
-Mr Noble has reinforced INTERPOL’s legal status and relevance to the United Nations through the creation of the Special Notice with the UN Security Council and a greater role for police in peacekeeping operations.
+As Secretary General, Mr Noble visited all 190 member countries to hear first-hand the concerns of Heads of NCBs as well as senior government and police officials.
+He oversaw a period of unprecedented growth at INTERPOL, with close to 90 nationalities represented at the General Secretariat and offices worldwide.
+The Organization also opened additional Regional Bureaus and liaison offices at the United Nations and the European Union, and pursued greater engagement with the African Union, Association of Southeast Asian Nations, Commonwealth of Independent States, Organization of American States and other regional bodies.
+Mr Noble reinforced INTERPOL’s legal status and relevance to the United Nations through the creation of the Special Notice with the UN Security Council and a greater role for police in peacekeeping operations.